-1. Build a WOW Profile
+1. Build a WOW LinkedIn Profile

 This probably sounds like a cliche but you need a professional profile that reflects the experiences and skills that you possess.
 This must be presented in What Other’s Want (WOW) framework.
 The WOW framework is where you presented your skills and experiences as solutions to challenges that Linkedin user that you want to target.
 This may sound hard but once you gain clarity on who you are trying to target, it becomes easier.

-2. Gain Insider Knowledge
+2. Tap into Insider Knowledge on LinkedIn

 You can gain insight into the challenges, that a particular industry is struggling with simply by following the entrepreneurship groups.
 The discussions that take place there are very invaluable.
 Here is where you’ll get insights and ideas about what topics your potential clients are interested in and what services they might need.